looplab/eventhorizon/README.md

 - http://www.codeproject.com/Articles/555855/Introduction-to-CQRS
 - https://github.com/qandidate-labs/broadway

-Event Horizon currently under heavy development and not considered to be stable!
+Event Horizon is currently under heavy development and is not considered to be stable!

-Suggestions are much welcome!
+Suggestions are welcome!

 # Usage